 Skip to main content

-Tremfya can be costly without insurance.
+Tremfya is expensive without insurance and sometimes not covered at all by insurance.
 Learn how to get Tremfya at a lower price, or find cheaper alternatives.

 Key takeaways

-• Tremfya is a biologic drug, available by prescription and used as a subcutaneous injection every eight weeks for psoriasis, psoriatic arthritis, and ulcerative colitis.
+• Tremfya is a biologic medication, available by prescription, and administered as a subcutaneous injection every eight weeks for the treatment of psoriasis, psoriatic arthritis, and ulcerative colitis.

-• Coverage for Tremfya varies between insurance plans, with some not covering it and others requiring substantial copays.
+• Insurance coverage for Tremfya varies between plans, with some not covering it at all and others requiring substantial copays.

-• Less expensive biologic drugs and non-biologic alternatives could be cheaper options that are worth discussing with one’s healthcare team.
+• Less expensive biologic drugs and non-biologic alternatives may be viable options worth discussing with one’s healthcare team.

 Related: Tremfya coupon | Tremfya details